myalt2335/ptrsg/README.md

 # PTRSG
 One of the tools of all time.

+This tool is made for Windows, it hardcodes .exe when making the temporary files it utilizes.
+Later on I will probably fix that to make it cross platform but for the time being its windows exclusive.
 ## How 2
 You run ptrsg.exe in your console.
 Like this:
 ```